188.8.131.52 Gifting concession for special disability trusts

 The legislation does not preclude a blind pensioner from applying, and being granted, a gifting concession, even though they may not be affected by the means test.
 The pensioner would be assessed at the time that they informed Centrelink of their wish for their gift to be assessed under the gifting concession.

 Example 1: David has a special disability trust.
-His parents Paul, age 65, and Lucy, age 63, are both receiving the age pension.
+His parents Paul, age 65, and Lucy, age 63, are both receiving Age.
 When the trust was established in 2006, they contributed $300,000 to the trust.
 By 2012, most of the funds had been spent on care and accommodation, and Paul and Lucy contribute a further $300,000 to the trust.
 The gifting concession will only apply to the first contribution, and for $200,000 of the second contribution.

 Example 2: Greg has a severe disability and his father John, aged 58, has established a special disability trust for him.
 On 1 October 2006, John gave $500,000 to the trust.
 John cannot apply to Centrelink for the gifting concession as he is below age pension age.